Dogra organisation demands Bharat Ratna for Prem Nath Dogra, holiday on his birth anniversary | Politics

 - India

-The Dogra Brahaman Pratinidhi Sabha (DBPS) paid rich tributes to the leader at an event here to mark his birth anniversary, which falls on October 23.
+The Dogra Brahman Pratinidhi Sabha (DBPS) paid rich tributes to the leader at an event here to mark his birth anniversary, which falls on October 23.

 ''Prem Nath Dogra was a great leader of Jammu and Kashmir.
-He fought for integration of J&K with India....
-He united politics here and fought his whole life against Article 370,'' DBPS member and advocate P C Dogra told reporters here.
+He fought for integration of J&K with India...
+He united politics here and fought his whole life against Article 370,'' DBPS member and advocate P C Sharma told reporters here.

 ''We demand a holiday on his birth anniversary and Bharat Ratna to him for the missionary work he has done in Jammu and Kashmir,'' he said.